Skip to main content

 Limited Understanding

-Many still rely on pre-set scripts or narrow training sets, leading to answers that can feel robotic - or miss the mark entirely.
+Many still rely on narrow intent models, which can produce answers that feel robotic or miss the point entirely.

-No surprise then that 59% of customers feel that chatbots often misunderstand the nuances of human communication.
+Survey data collated by FinancesOnline includes findings that 59% of customers feel chatbots often misunderstand the nuances of human communication.

 Lack of Empathy

-60% of consumers believe humans simply understand their needs better than any bot ever could.
+Talkative's summary of chatbot limitations cites research suggesting 60% of consumers believe humans understand their needs better than bots.

 Technical Glitches